5 Reasons Your Toddler is Waking at Night and How to Fix It

 Or maybe you’ve never gotten a full night of sleep and were hoping that your kiddo would grow out of it by now?

-So why is your toddler waking up in the night?
-And how can you end those night wakings?
+Why is my toddler waking up in the night?

 Whether they need a little or a lot of help to sleep, get back to the normal sleep habits AS SOON AS POSSIBLE.
 Children learn by repetition and habits, for better or worse, form quickly.
-If you let the habits linger, it will be so much harder to get them sleeping through the night again.
+If you let the new sleep cruthches linger, it will be so much harder to get them sleeping through the night again (and toddler sleep training may be required).

 Growing independence meets separation anxiety

 Toddlerhood is a tricky time developmentally.
 Ask any parent who’s kiddo flipped their lid when they had the audacity to pull out the red pajamas instead of the yellow.
-WTF were you thinking?🤣 #toddlerlife
+Or did you dare cut the grilled cheese into two rectangles instead of triangles?
+That one got me in trouble big time.
+WTF were I thinking? 🤣 #toddlerlife

 Here’s the challenge: toddlers become aware of their growing independence and separateness from their parents.
-This is thrilling!
+This is thrilling, and flexing their newfound independence becomes their new obsession!
 But it’s also really scary, so they need more reassurance to feel safe and secure in this world that feels so much bigger.
 During this time, you may find yourself experiencing the lovely paradox of increased separation anxiety and clinginess at night or times of transition, but more independence-seeking and limit-testing during the day.
-“I do myself!”
+“I do myself!” may be shouted in your face with regularity.

 Toddlers are professional little experimenters too–they’ve got to explore and test every limit along the way in their quest for independence.
 And some persistent and inquisitive tots take this to truly trying levels.
 “Does yes mean yes?
 Does no mean no?
 Does yes sometimes mean no and no sometimes mean yes?”